januschung/asian-character-worksheet-generator/README.md

 [sample worksheet](sample-worksheet.pdf)

 ## Code Overview
 Everything is written in python in `run.py`.
 You can play with the font and gird size with the variables under the `# Basic settings` section.
-You can also try a different font to potentially make the generator works with a different language (eg. Korean Hangul).

 ## Contributing
 Any suggestion will be appreciated.
 You can simply create a pull request with your idea.
 Feel free to fork the project too.